ordinals/ord/docs/src/donate.md

 ======

 Ordinals is an open-source project by me, Casey Rodarmor, in development since early 2022.
-I have been assisted by a rag tag band of contributors, bitcoiners, and degenerates, including two paid apprentices.
+I have been assisted by a ragtag band of contributors, bitcoiners, and degenerates, including two paid apprentices.
 All project costs have been paid out of pocket by me, and I have not raised outside funds, and may never.